johnalison/WorkingPhilosophy/Leadership.md

   - The worst thing you can do if you make a mistake is to avoid taking blame for it
   - Build Trust: Do what you say and say what you do.
   - When you are too embarrassed to ask for help: That's a little knock at the door saying "You're insecure!"

+- Use lack of free-will in others, as a way to detach, avoid anger avoid envy